Sonjoy95/Loan-Approval-Classification-Model/README.md

-# Loan Approval Prediction using Optimized XGBoost
+# Loan Approval Prediction: A Machine Learning Case Study

 ## Project Overview
 This project aims to build a robust and accurate machine learning model to predict loan approval status.
 The primary challenge was addressing a highly imbalanced dataset and ensuring the model's reliability on new, unseen data.
 Through a rigorous and iterative process, this project demonstrates a complete machine learning workflow, from data preprocessing to model optimization and final evaluation.